A case study of spatiotemporal forecasting techniques for weather forecasting: Experiments and discussion of the results

-We compared the 7-steps-ahead predictions of the various spatiotemporal models.
-In Figure \ref{fig:spSSA}, we plotted the target temperature field and corresponding prediction across all the locations on \texttt{2020-08-13} (this is the prediction's seventh time-step).
+\underline{Results:} We compared the 7-steps-ahead predictions of the various spatiotemporal models.
+In Fig. \ref{fig:tarpred}, we plotted the target temperature field and corresponding predictions by different models across all locations on \texttt{ 2020-08-13} (this is the seventh time step of prediction) in Fig. \ref{fig:spSSA}.
 We can see that the ConvLSTM and TT-DMD models predict the temperature field quite well.
-However, the MAR predictions on the seventh-time step is the least accurate since this MAR is only of order one.
+However, the MAR predictions on the seventh time step are the least accurate since this MAR is only of order one.
 Also, it is interesting to note that models based on dimensionality reduction are pretty good at predicting regional temperature, despite being trained on a small number of selected locations.

-The RMSE distribution across the locations is shown in Figure \ref{fig:ErspSSA}, and we infer that the RMSE for a ConvLSTM is least, while others have nearly similar.
+The RMSE distribution across the locations is shown in Fig. \ref{fig:ErspSSA}, and we infer that the RMSE for a ConvLSTM is least, while others have nearly similar.
 The plots show that error in the sampling-based model is uniformly distributed, whereas error in other models is much higher in some regions.

 To draw a general conclusion about these models, we compared their performance for seven-step predictions, recorded their training and inference times and other error metrics, and presented the results in Table \ref{Tab:overallcomp}.
 Based on the results presented in Table \ref{Tab:overallcomp}, we can infer that ConvSTM performed the best while MAR performed the worst in terms of the error metric.
 The rest show roughly similar behaviour.
 TT-DMD is optimal in terms of the total time taken for data fitting and predictions.
+TT-DMD prediction ability is good even though we used the simple variant of DMD; it can be improved significantly, for example, by employing Extended DMD \cite{Williams2014ADA}, Multi-Resolution DMD\cite{kutz2015MDMD} and higher order DMD \cite{le2017HODMD}.
 Models based on clustering and sampling took significantly longer to train and evaluate, suggesting they are not best suited for long-term predictions.
-In conclusion, we can say that spatiotemporal models that work directly with the original dimensions work significantly better since they capture both spatial and temporal correlations.
-Furthermore, TT-DMD is an excellent choice when quick spatiotemporal predictions are required.
+In conclusion, spatiotemporal models that work directly with the original dimensions work significantly better since they capture both spatial and temporal correlations.
+Furthermore, TT-DMD is a good choice when quick spatiotemporal predictions are required.